esatemre/meanjs-mysql/README.md

-It's completely copied from [MEAN.JS Stack](https://github.com/meanjs/mean) just for implementing MySQL
+It's completely copied from [MEAN.JS Stack](https://github.com/meanjs/mean) (v0.4.2) just replaced MySQL instead of MongoDB.
+Why MySQL?
+Because It's RDBMS.

 ## Bugs
-- OAuth codes are commented.
-It should be changed.
+- There is no Helper function to save or update a OAuth user profile and Remove OAuth provider.
-- Reset Password Module is commented.
-It will be implemented.
+- Reset Password isn't working.

 ## ToDo
 - Some unnecessary files should be cleaned.
+- Solve Bugs

 ## Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine: